oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     In this example, Data Science Agent summarizes the available tables, describes key columns, and explains how the data can be framed as a supervised machine learning problem.

 3. Review the summary of the data in each table and the key columns identified by Data Science Agent.
 Also, review the explanation on how to use this data to solve business problems.

     Data Science Agent lists the four tables - CLIENTS, CONTACTS, PAST_CAMPAIGNS, and PROSPECTS.
 It provides a crisp summary of what data the table contains, and how it can be used to understand and solve a business problem.

     ![Prompt 1 response showing table summaries and key columns](images/t1-p1.png "Prompt 1 and response")

+    > **Note:** The outputs in this lab are examples only.
+The suffixes, selected algorithm, metrics, and row counts may differ in your environment.
+Use the object names generated in your session wherever needed.

 ## Task 2: Create a single modeling table